-When CanvasBlocker fudges something for a website, you should see a fingerprint icon in your address bar from where you can see exactly what it did and, if need be, whitelist the site.
+When CanvasBlocker fudges something for a website, you should see a fingerprint icon in the address bar from where you can see what it fudged and, if need be, whitelist the site.

 These are the settings i would recommend enabling:

 - Enable Automatic Cleaning?
 Delay Before Cleaning: [ 10 ] Second(s)

 - Enable Cleanup Log and Counter

 I don’t see any real advantage in using Container Tabs from a privacy/anti-tracking perspective and therefore i wouldn’t recommend enabling support for them in Cookie AutoDelete.
 Note that Container Tabs is not the same thing as First Party Isolation, which i also do not recommend enabling at this time unless you’re willing to put up with all the potential headaches it can cause.

 CSS Exfil Protection

 You can enable all of the options with the possible exception of ‘Block requests for missing resources’ which will break some websites.